winbamstudios/sarcasm/README.md

 ## Syntax
 Use test.asmd as reference.
 ISA has been updated to fix JMP, JZ, and JNZ to use LBLs.

 Follows instruction set specified on md8emu.
-This is an example script released before JZ and JNZ were fixed to use LBLs.